 * Source: U.S. Department of Labor, Bureau of Labor Statistics, Occupational Outlook Handbook, Psychologists, www.bls.gov/ooh/Life-Physical-and-Social-Science/Psychologists.htm.
 These employment projections are provided for informational purposes only.
 National long-term projections may not reflect local and/or short-term economic or job conditions, and do not guarantee actual job growth.

 † Purdue Global cannot guarantee employment or career advancement.
-Additional training or certification may be required.
-The professional practice of psychology is regulated by each state, and the degree requirements in this program do not prepare graduates for state licensure.
+The professional practice of psychology is regulated by each state.
+This program was not designed to meet any specific state’s requirements for licensure or certification, and Purdue Global makes no representations or warranties as to whether the degree or any individual courses meet such requirements.
+Refer to the University Catalog for additional information.
 It is important to note that, while earning a master’s degree in psychology may qualify you to work in the helping professions, a doctorate degree is required to become a psychologist and a medical degree is required to become a psychiatrist.
-Licensure exams may also be required.
-Students should research the requirements in the state in which they intend to seek employment.

 Locale: Small City